Are you struggling to re-engage your website visitors and convert them into customers? Then it’s high time you start your remarketing campaigns.

 4. Create Remarketing Ads

 Start by choosing clear, high-quality images with at least 300 DPI resolution.
-You can use Canva or Adobe Spark to create sharp photos with vibrant colors and a clean layout.
+You can use Canva or Adobe Spark for creating your edited pictures with vibrant colors and a clean layout.

 For your ad copy, make it personal and relevant.
 Mention specific products they looked at or offer a special deal, like “Get 20% Off the Shoes You Liked” or “Complete Your Purchase Now for a Special Offer.”
 Keep your call to action clear and direct.